ben-d-t/ben-d-t.github.io/content/self-centeredness.md

 Here are some ideas as to what’s happening:

-1) The data is bad
+1) The data are bad

 2) I’m using the data wrong